selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

 the Single Cohort Genomics menu located on the CRUX sidebar) is then selected to open a new page of panels [screenshot 16].
 On the first (Step 1) panel the Lung Cancer data is selected using the ‘Please select a dataset’ field.
+We leave Filter Dubious Genes of since it will have no effect on this module.
-Then on the Step 2 panel the instructions given in the panel have already been followed by this point, so the the next action is to press the Browse button, and navigate to where the unipped Mutalisk files are located.
+Then we note that the Step 2 panel includes instructions on how to prepare the mutalisk files - these have already been followed by this point.
+The next actionis to press the Browse button, and navigate to where the unipped Mutalisk files are located and select all your mutalisk reports (navigate to folder and hit [ctrl + A] or [command + A]).
 Those files are selected and opened by CRUX, which may take a minute.
 When finished the blue ‘Upload Complete’ bar should appear below.